 For example, in State v.
 Neary, 179 W. Va.
-115, 365 S.E.2d 395 (1987), the Court found that a county commission's power to appoint and remove public service district ("PSD") members constitutes voice, influence, or control over PSD contracts; hence, a county commissioner could not contract with the PSD.
-The Court further held that the law does not require the showing of actual exercise of influence, but only that the public official may have voice, influence, or control.
+115, 365 S.E.2d 395 (1987), the state Supreme Court found that a county commission's power to appoint and remove public service district ("PSD") members constitutes voice, influence, or control over PSD contracts; hence, a county commissioner could not contract with the PSD.
+The Court further held that the law does not require a showing of an actual exercise of influence, but only that the public official may have voice, influence, or control.
 A county official may not avoid the prohibitions of the statute by simply recusing himself or herself from the selection process.